-Much of the world is gearing up to celebrate Chinese New Year which this year falls on Sunday 10 February 2013 will be the Year of the Snake and this is how communities celebrate the Chinese New Year around the world;
+Communities across the world are celebrating Chinese New Year which this year falls on Friday 31 January 2014 will be the Year of the Horse and this is how families and friends celebrate the Chinese New Year around the world;

 Unlike the Gregorian calendar’s New Year that takes place on 31 December, the Chinese New Year is a celebration, sandwiched between the end of winter and the joyous beginning of spring.
 The most important of all Chinese celebrations and holidays, Chinese New Year is an exhilarating and colourful festival that includes spending time with family, giving presents, enjoying good food and displaying colourful decorations.
 This year is in honour of the snake following last year’s Year of the Dragon.

 The Chinese celebrate the close of the previous year and prepare for the new one with a Lantern Festival.
 During the festivities, people gather together with immediate and extended family for feasting at an annual reunion dinner.
 This important meal is usually held at the home of the most senior member of the family or at a venue close by.

 The night is decorated with hundreds of traditional paper lanterns that illuminate the celebration.
 Children carry these lanterns, decorated with riddles for them to solve, to the temples.
 At the close of this night, flying paper lanterns are released into the night sky, symbolizing the end of the year and the letting go of the past self.